A week ago-ish, I listened to podcast 059 and podcast 129. I listened to these because my journey is just beginning!

 -track your expenses (what, when, where, and for how much) so that you can get an idea of the cycles in your life and the cycles around you

--retirement is when you aren't dependent on a job for money
+-retirement is when you aren't dependent on a job

 -people can and do fulfilling lives without money or on little money